mactepluke/abernathy-clinic/README.md

 It has been written by Jean-Luc METZ ([luc.metz@icloud.com]()) between July and September 2023 using Angular for the UI, and Spring Boot for the backend.

+This exact application is currently deployed and hosted here for you to test: http://syngleton.co/mediscreen

 ---
 Green Code
 ============